-The two organizations had come together in 2016 and 2017 to stage CONNECT, an event initiated by Hannah Grimes in 2006 to connect graduates of one of its business programs and grew to include graduates and participants in HG programming, funders, board members, and the local business and community.
+The two organizations came together in 2016 and 2017 to stage CONNECT, an event initiated by Hannah Grimes in 2006 to connect graduates of its business programs.
+The event grew to include graduates and participants of HGC programming, funders, board members, and the local business and community.

 Summit Program Tracks

 Program tracks feature topics that offer strategic opportunities for transformation in rural communities